Windows 8.1 Store apps: Install and test an app on other devices

 Before you can install your app, you must first create an app package by using the Create App Packages wizard.

 Choose the No option button in the first page of the wizard.
-For information, see Create an app package.
+For information, see Create a Windows 8.1 app package.

 When you complete the wizard, the app package will be located in the output folder that you specified in the wizard.
 The folder contains an .appx file, a security certificate, a Windows PowerShell script, and other files.